Film Spoilers and

 |Film Title/Year and Plot Twist-Spoiler-Surprise Ending Description|

-In this quick-paced, escapist espionage action-thriller (fused with Cold War paranoia) from director Phillip Noyce, Angelina Jolie portrayed CIA officer Evelyn Salt.
-The convoluted and twisting tale (with one major plot twist and some minor ones) also left some gaping plot holes by the film's open ending - with the potential for a sequel.
+This was a quick-paced, escapist espionage action-thriller (fused with Cold War paranoia) from director Phillip Noyce.
+The convoluted, difficult-to-follow, and twisting tale (with one major plot twist and some minor ones) also left some gaping plot holes by the film's open ending - with the potential for a sequel.
+The tagline was:

-In the film's opening sequences set two years earlier, she was a captive in North Korea prison, where she was brutally tortured as a suspected spy.
-Afterwards, she was pardoned and was part of a prisoner exchange at the border.
-She was saved due to the insistent efforts of her reknowned German arachnologist husband Mike Krause (August Diehl), who didn't know she worked for the CIA.
+In the film's opening sequences set two years earlier, Evelyn Salt (Angelina Jolie) was a captive in North Korea prison, where she was brutally tortured as a suspected spy.
+Afterwards, after the CIA secretly got involved, she was pardoned and was part of a prisoner exchange at the border.
+She was saved due to the insistent efforts of her reknowned German arachnologist boyfriend Mike Krause (August Diehl), who didn't know she worked for the CIA.
+At the border, she was met by her CIA colleague/partner/mentor Ted Winter (Liev Schreiber).
 She was returned to her desk job at a CIA-front company (Rink Petroleum) in suburban Washington DC.

-She went on the run as a rogue agent in flight, relentlessly chased and pursued by ambitious counter-intelligence CIA agent Peabody (Chiwetel Ejiofor) ("We bring her in or we bring her down").
-She claimed her innocence, although Ted (at first supportive) grew more suspicious of her.
+Salt claimed her innocence, although Ted (at first supportive) grew more suspicious of her.
+She went on the run as a rogue agent in flight, relentlessly chased and pursued by CIA agent Peabody ("We bring her in or we bring her down").
 She discovered that her husband Mike had been kidnapped from their apartment.
 She eluded capture by her quick-thinking, nimble and clever skills, and a number of disguises (including black-dyed hair).

 Her first act was to assassinate reforming Russian President Boris Matveyev (Olek Krupa) as he delivered the eulogy during the Manhattan funeral of the recently-deceased US Vice President Maxwell Oates (the "architect of the new era of Russian-American relations").
 She was present at the funeral, collapsed the church altar-floor under where the Russian President was standing, and apparently shot and killed him.
 As expected, anti-American protests erupted, and the new Russian president promised: "We will strike back."

-To test Salt's allegiance to the Russians, Orlov (who had earlier escaped custody) killed her bound and gagged husband in front of her.
-She didn't react, although after the test, she killed Orlov (with a broken glass shard slicing his neck) and about a dozen other sleeper agents (that she had grown up with) who were present on the East River barge - their undercover headquarters.
+Salt surrendered, but then escaped a second time, and proceeded to an East River barge - the undercover headquarters of Orlov and about a dozen other sleeper agents (that she had grown up with).
+To test Salt's allegiance to the Russians, Orlov (who had earlier escaped custody and killed two CIA agents) killed Salt's bound and gagged husband Mike in front of her.
+She didn't react, although after the test, she killed Orlov (with a broken glass shard slicing his neck) and the other sleeper agents.

-Salt averted Winter from creating a nuclear disaster - he was set to launch ICBM missiles (using an atomic weapon activation controller dubbed "the football") from Trident submarines into two Middle Eastern cities (Mecca and Tehran) to trigger WWIII.
-Although shot in the process, vest-wearing Salt aborted the sequence.
-She was apprehended, blamed, and being transported away when she saw an opportunity to kill Winter - she garrotted him with her handcuff chains and broke his neck.
+Salt was eventually able to break into the sealed control center, to prevent Winter from creating a nuclear disaster.
+He was set to launch ICBM missiles (using an atomic weapon activation controller dubbed "the football") from Trident submarines into two Middle Eastern cities (Mecca, Saudi Arabia and Tehran, Iran) to trigger WWIII.
+They struggled and fought each other - and she was bloodied in the face and shot in the process (she was wearing a vest), but successfully aborted the missile firing sequence.
+However, she was apprehended, blamed, and being transported away when she saw an opportunity to kill Winter - she garrotted him with her handcuff chains, lept over the stairway, and with the weight of her body, she broke his neck.

 As she was enroute in a helicopter to FBI headquarters, she told Peabody why she killed Winter ("Because somebody had to") - because he was a trained Soviet agent.
 She also said she deliberately decided not to kill Matveyev or Peabody when she had the chance.
 Now only she could hunt down the remainder of the KA sleeper agents (trained and planted by Orlov).
 A text message confirmed that Salt's fingerprints had been found at the barge (affirming that Salt had killed Orlov and the agents).